Last updated on October 19th, 2023 at 03:35 pm

 - Never ever tease your hair.
 This is a cardinal sin against natural hair (well hair in general but some don’t know it)

-- Don’t pull hair apart like a wishbone.
-If your hair is tangled, gently pull it up and apart in stead of pulling it apart like would a wishbone.
+- Do not pull your hair apart like a wishbone.
+If your hair is tangled, gently pull it up and apart in stead of pulling it apart like you would a wishbone.

 - Use hair accessories with no hanging parts or exposed metal.
 Banana clips, Satin Scrunchies, Goodie Flex Barrettes, Ouchless bobby pins & Ouchless elastic bands are the best for styling hair so that it does not get damaged.

 - Avoid pulling hair tight at the hairline.
 Doing so will recede your hairline and damage the follicles permanently.